HOW CAN WE HELP?

 If distilled water must be used, it will be necessary to add a "pinch" of salt once each week to the water.
 This will permit electricity to pass through the water for the probe controls.
 We suggest that "soft" treated water be used in lieu of distilled water and that the boilers be given a daily blowdown.
 This will prove less expensive and will work well even in hard water areas.

-MULTIPLE LISTING, Our name can be eliminated completely from the exterior of the boiler if a U.L. multiple listing is obtained by your company.
-U.L. has an initial charge for this service and an annual fee Reimers has no extra charge attached.
+2. MULTIPLE LISTING; Our name can be eliminated completely from the exterior of the boiler if a U.L. multiple listing is obtained by your company.
+U.L. has an initial charge for this service and an annual fee.
+Reimers adds no extra charges.

 Steam cleaning produces considerably less water and chemical runoff than pressure washers.
 It also allows the operator to "dry" the part with saturated steam after cleaning.
 This speeds up the process and improves productivity.
 For heavy steam cleaning in a production environment, we recommend our model RBH30Z-20651 with syphon steam gun.
 This combination provides the versatility of using steam and/or detergent in mixture.
 If it is feasible, we suggest a stationary unit with appropriate steam lines to various locations with steam cleaning outlets.
 This eliminates moving a heavy unit (500 lbs. or more), trailing water hose and heavy electrical cable.
 This unit is a dry-type steam cleaner, which ejects raw steam at 80 to 90 psig.
 The only wetness you will get is the detergent which is syphoned into the end of the steam gun and mixes with the steam in the gun.
 The amount of detergent is controlled by the operator with an adjustable syphon valve on the steam gun.